 Yes.
 Like a redneck pumped up on liquid courage, I fooled myself into believing I could make it.
 (No, I wasn't drinking.)
 I pulled onto the highway, thinking: All is well.
 The warning light hasn't even flipped on yet.

 Three miles later, a worm of doubt began wiggling its way through my head.
 What if the light is malfunctioning?
-What if it blinked on and off 10 miles ago and I was so busy flipping through radio stations I didn't see it?
+What if it blinked on and off 10 miles ago and I didn't see it?

 Then the low-gas light flipped on.
 Instead of blinking on and off like it had in the past, it taunted me by blazing solid red for several miles.